flood-io/flood-chrome-docs/classes/ElementHandle.md

 #### ElementHandle.getId()
 * `returns:` <[Promise]>

+Fetches the remote elements `id` attribute.

 #### ElementHandle.isDisplayed()
 * `returns:` <[Promise]>

+Checks whether the remote element is displayed in the DOM and is visible to the user without being hidden by CSS or occluded by another element.

 #### ElementHandle.isEnabled()
 * `returns:` <[Promise]>

+Checks whether the remote element is enabled.
+Typically this means it does not have a `disabled` property or attribute applied.

 #### ElementHandle.isSelectable()
 * `returns:` <[Promise]>

+Checks whether the remote element is selectable.
+An element is selectable if it is an `<option>` or `input[type="checkbox"]` or radio button.

 #### ElementHandle.isSelected()
 * `returns:` <[Promise]>

+If the remote element is selectable (such as an `<option>` or `input[type="checkbox"]`) this methos will indicate whether it is selected.

 #### ElementHandle.location()
 * `returns:` <[Promise]>

+Fetches the remote elements physical location as `x` and `y`.

 #### ElementHandle.sendKeys(keys)
 * `returns:` <[Promise]>